matrix-org/matrix-spec-proposals/proposals/2882-tempered-transitive-trust.md

 `*:example.org`), plus a list of exceptions (e.g. even though I said I trust Alice to verify `*:example.org`, I don't want to trust her for `@dave:example.org` (e.g. because I have coffee with him regularly and can easily verify him myself).)
-Perhaps we could do something like "I trust Alice to verify all the users who are in a given room", which could be helpful if, e.g. all of a company's employees are in a common company chat room, but could allow a server admin to lie about someone being in the room so that you will trust a signature on that user.\]
+Perhaps we could also do something like "I trust Alice to verify all the users who are in a given room", which could be helpful if, e.g. all of a company's employees are in a common company chat room, but could allow a server admin to lie about someone being in the room so that you will trust a signature on that user.
+Specifying multi-hop trust may be complicated.\]

 ## Potential issues

-This proposal does not allow for multi-hop transitive trust (e.g.  Alice trusts example.com's admin, who trusts example.org's admin, who trusts Bob.)

 When a user makes their signatures public, this is visible to all Matrix users.
 This could be used, for example, to find all the employees of a company by